Number one: You have plenty of time.

 Not Changing Can Be Riskier Than Changing

-When faced with changing our careers or our jobs in our forties, it’s tempting to believe that it’s just too frightening.
+When faced with changing our careers or our jobs in our 40s, it’s tempting to believe that it’s just too frightening.
 We focus on all the risks of changing — but we rarely ask what risks there are in not changing.

 Dissatisfaction at work can affect many other areas of your life — your health, your relationships, even the example you set for your kids.
 Staying in a bad work situation could even lead to depression or anxiety.

 Here’s the wonderful truth: You have this one precious life to live.
 And you are right smack dab in the middle of that life.
-It’s OK to take that leap in your forties.
+It’s OK to take that leap in your 40s.
 You have experience, you are no longer who you were at 20, your list of know-hows is probably very impressive, and every day, the world of what’s available is opening up wider and wider.

 And, if you don’t risk changing, we may never learn what’s truly possible.